Generative Distribution Embeddings: Lifting autoencoders to the space of distributions for multiscale representation learning: Applications

 A central goal in genomics is to predict the transcriptional effects of genetic perturbations\cite{abudayyeh2024programmable,bunne2024build,joung2023transcription}.
 We evaluate GDE for genetic perturbation prediction, using the Perturb-seq data of \citet{replogle2022mapping} that profiled gene expression responses to CRISPRi knockdown of thousands of genes.

-We formulate a distributional perturbation prediction task as follows: given the identity of a perturbation, predict the full distribution of transcriptional responses.
+We consider the following task: given the identity of a perturbation, predict the full distribution of transcriptional responses.
 We compare two approaches.
 In the first case, we train a linear model to predict the mean expression profile directly.
-In the second case, we predict the GDE embedding (trained on sets of cells subject to the same perturbation, via a Resnet-GNN encoder and CVAE generator as in Sec. \ref{sec:lt}) of the perturbation-induced expression distribution and then recover the mean via a learned linear projection from the embedding space.
+In the second case, we predict the GDE embedding (trained on sets of cells subject to the same perturbation, via a Resnet Deep Sets encoder and CVAE generator as in Sec. \ref{sec:lt}) of the perturbation-induced expression distribution and then recover the mean via a learned linear projection from the embedding space.
 In both cases, we use a ridge regression on top of GenePT embeddings \cite{chen2024genept} to enable zero-shot generalization across perturbation conditions, demonstrating that GDE improves both $R^2$ and MSE in Tab. \ref{tab:pert}.
 See Appendix~\ref{app:pert} for full details.